jonathanhogg/flitter/docs/physics.md

 # Flitter Physics Simulation

-**flitter** supports a simple system for running physics simulations of particle systems.
+**Flitter** supports a simple system for running physics simulations of particle systems.
 The physics engine is configured with a set of nodes and will store the current position and velocity of each particle in the state dictionary, allowing it to be linked back to rendering code and nodes.